vuex-orm/vuex-orm/README.md

 Vuex ORM is a plugin for [Vuex](https://github.com/vuejs/vuex) to enable Object-Relational Mapping like access to the Vuex Store.
 Heavily inspired by Redux recipe of ["Normalizing State Shape"](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) and ["Updating Normalized Data"](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html).

-Vuex ORM lets you create "normalized" data schema within Vuex Store and provide fluent API to get, search and update Store state.
+Vuex ORM lets you create "normalized" data schema within Vuex Store with relationships like any other usual ORM library.
+It also provides fluent API to get, search and update Store state.

+Learn more about the concept and motivation of Vuex ORM at [What Is Vuex ORM?](https://revolver-app.gitbooks.io/vuex-orm/what-is-vuex-orm.html).

 ## Documentation